-Figure 8: Boxplot of proportion of ecosystem subzone which have significant p-values from a two-tailed t-test with the Bonferroni correction (n = 496) applied at a significance level of 0.05.
+Figure 9: Boxplot of proportion of ecosystem subzone which have significant p-values from a two-tailed t-test with the Bonferroni correction (n = 496) applied at a significance level of 0.05.
+Boxplot vertical lines indicate the first quartile, the median, and the third quartile.
+The whisker extends from the first quartile to the smallest value no further than 1.5 * interquartile range from the first quartile.